Categorize and randomize: a permissive model of stochastic choice

 Abstract:

-We model stochastic choices with categorization, resulting from the preliminary step of grouping alternatives in homogenous disjoint classes.
-The agent randomly chooses one class among those available, then randomly picks an item within the selected class.
-We give a formal definition of a choice generated by this procedure, and provide a characterization.
-The characterizing properties allow an external observer to elicit that categorization is applied.
-In a more general interpretation, the model allows to describe the observed choice as the composition of independent subchoices.
-This composition preserves rationalizability by random utility maximization.
+We model stochastic choices with categorization.
+The agent preliminarly groups alternatives in homogenous disjoint classes, then randomly chooses one class and randomly picks an item within the selected class.
+We give a formal definition of a choice generated by this procedure, and provide an axiomatic characterization.
+The characterizing properties allow an external analyst to elicit that categorization is applied.
+In a broader interpretation, the model allows to describe the observed choice as the composition of independent subchoices.
+This composition preserves rationalizability by Random Utility Maximization.
 A generalization of the model subsumes Luce model and Nested Logit.

 New Economics Papers: this item is included in nep-dcm and nep-upt